Get Radon on the Radar

 January is National Radon Action Month.
 How much time are you spending in your home?
-This pandemic has caused us all spend more and more time in our homes then we had originally planned.
-Many of the things we do like working, exercising, and eating are now taking place in the comfort of our homes.
+The pandemic caused us all to spend more and more time in our homes than we had originally planned.
+Many of the things we do like working, exercising, and eating take place in the comfort of our homes.
 But with all of this time inside comes some environmental health risks that many families may overlook.

 Since January is National Radon Action Month, it is a perfect time to get your home tested for radon.
-More time in your home means a higher chance of coming into contact with radon.
-Radon is the second leading cause for lung cancer, and is a colorless, odorless gas that is found everywhere.
+Radon is the second leading cause of lung cancer and is a colorless, odorless gas that is found everywhere.
 When in trace amounts outside, radon can be harmless because it is easily dispersed, but it can be deadly in larger amounts when inside buildings because of its high radioactivity.
-Most people are exposed to the highest amount of radon inside their homes, as radon can easily move up from soil into the air through cracks and gaps inside foundation.
+Most people are exposed to the highest amount of radon inside their homes, as radon can easily move up from soil into the air through cracks and gaps inside the foundation.

 Radon Resources